abdidarmawan007/nginx.conf/README.md

 # nginx.conf
-Configuring NGINX for EC2/GCE (4 Core CPU) in production
+Configuring NGINX for EC2/GCE (4 Core CPU) in production based on experience for stability and performance